Gauze: Etymology and history

+The word gauze entered the English language in the 16th century from the gaze or gaz,.
+Its earlier linguistic history remains uncertain.

+Most scholars trace gauze to a Persian word for thin cloth or an Arabic word for raw silk.

+In 1678, the lexicographer Charles Du Cange suggested a medieval European ancestor for gaze (and therefore, for gauze).
+The 1279 Council of Buda banned clergy from wearing "black burnet, garzatum, and all other fine cloths", and the term garças is known in Italian texts from c.
+1250.
+However, there is no evidence to connect gauze and garzatum, and a relationship is considered unlikely because gaze and gauze entered lexicons long after garzatum had been abandoned.
+Modern scholars derive garzatum from Italian garzare, and describe it as a napped or carded cloth.
+Indeed, the 1525 municipal code of Belluno equates pano garzato with pannum garzatum.
+But to confuse matters, garza is reused in modern Italian to represent gauze.

+Du Cange further suggested that garzatum itself derived from the city of place name Gaza (غزة ghazza), emending it to gazzatum.
+Gauze remains popularly associated with Gaza, but there is no evidence for this conjecture beyond the phonetic similarity of the two words, and no trace of a historical Gazan textile industry has been found.

+Other scholars trace the word gauze to a Norman word for a fine-leafed plant or a Hindi word for coarse cloth.
+It may be related to gossamer, which is known from Chaucer in the 14th century.

 Uses and types

 Gauze was originally made of silk and was used for clothing.
 It is now used for many different things, including gauze sponges for medical purposes.
 Modern gauze is also made of synthetic fibers, especially when used in clothing.

 Woven versus non-woven

 Gauze may be woven or non-woven.
 Woven gauze is loosely woven, usually from cotton fibers, allowing absorption or wicking of exudate and other fluids.
 Gauze can be woven with fine or coarse mesh; coarse gauze is useful for medical debridement, while fine gauze is better for packing wounds.
 Woven gauze is less absorbent than non-woven, and may leave lint in a wound, especially if cut.